BakaBokka/PrettyTestTable/README.md

 ### What was the task?

-* The table is filled with the data that is requested from the JSON file using the [API](https://development.kameleoon.net/oivanov/frontend-interview-task-api).
+* The table is filled with the data that is requested from the JSON file ~~using the [API](https://development.kameleoon.net/oivanov/frontend-interview-task-api)~~.
 You need to clone the project to your local machine and run it.
 * When a user hovers over a table row it should be highlighted as shown in the mockup.
 * Sites in the corresponding column must be displayed without the http or https protocols and www prefix.
 * A user should be able to filter by item name.
 If the item exists we hide other